-The food waste problem has been in existence ever since technology allows us to produce more food than we actually need; and like many other environmental issues, it can’t be solved until every one of us gets involved.
+The food waste problem has existed ever since technology enabled us to produce more food than we actually need; and like many other environmental issues, it can’t be solved until every one of us gets involved.

 However, while the bad news is that we have created a real problem, the good news is it’s totally solvable and preventable with minimal efforts from the end consumers.

-Before looking into the solutions to reduce food waste, I believe it’s better to first look at the facts.
+Before looking into the food waste solutions, I believe it’s better to first look at the facts.

 Food Waste Facts